-means the following key existing and proposed commercial centres identified as focal points for employment, community activities and the transport network, and which are suitable for more intensive mixed-use-development, as identified in the Canterbury Regional Policy Statement, Chapter 6, on Map A:
+means the following key existing and proposed commercial centres identified as focal points for employment, community activities and the transport network, and which are suitable for more intensive mixed-use development.

 - a.
 Papanui/Northlands;

 - b.
 Shirley/Palms;

 - c.
 Linwood/Eastgate;

 - d.
 New Brighton;

 - e.
 Belfast/Northwood;

 - f.
 Riccarton;

 - g.
 North Halswell;

 - h.
-Spreydon Barrington; and
+Barrington; and

 - i.
 Hornby.